 Lunch: in Garmisch-Partenkirchen.

 Afternoon: Hangout in the city center.
-There are small boutiques, a museum, and you can hire a guide to learn about the famous ski resort.
+There are small boutiques and a museum, and you can hire a guide to learn about the famous ski resort.

 - The walk through the gorge is family-friendly and also ok with small children, but you still need to be careful.